 The majority of IVE's paper requirement is sourced offshore due to specific requirements and fixed local manufacture capacity.
-IVE sources paper from Finland, Germany, Korea, China, Austria, Italy, India, England, Japan, Sweden and Indonesia (minimal based purely on client demand) - all from highly compliant and certified paper manufacturing companies.
+IVE sources paper from highly compliant and certified paper manufacturing companies.
 With the majority of graphic communication papers coming from Europe, IVE is proud to have strong European supply partners.
 Under the European Green Deal, the EU has committed to planting 3 billion additional trees by 2030 and increasing the resilience and biodiversity of existing forest ecosystems.
 The EU and Member States are implementing various policies and initiatives supporting forest restoration to achieve those goals and moving the industry to a fully credentialed reforestation industry (European Union, 2024).